 These devices are handheld rods that end in circular plastic fans.
 Similar in function to webbed gloves, they add resistance to your arm movements in the water.
 For a beginner exercise, try extending your arms to the sides and then attempt to clap with them, then repeat.
 It’s a great way to weight train without the weights.

-Speaking of weights, water weights are a little different than normal dumbbells.
+Speaking of weights, water weights are a little different than normal dumbbells when it comes to swimming pool exercise equipment.
 Essentially a floatation device with a handle, these dumbbells are usually made of foam (or some other buoyant material), and exert force in the opposite direction of regular weights.
 In other words, while a gym weight might pull down, these pull up, allowing you to work different muscle groups than usual (like your triceps).

 Lastly, resistance bands aren’t pool-only exercise equipment, but they tend to function just as well in the water.
 For a basic exercise, try standing on the band while holding the handles, and then stretching your arms out straight to the sides.
 It’s an excellent way to tone your muscles without adding undue stress on your joints.